INTERNAL RULES OF PROCEDURES

 d) The speaker shall deliver her/his speech at the speaker's podium provided.

-e) In no case shall any resolution, arising from the privileged speech of any Member, be included in the Unassigned Business portion of the session, unless, said resolution is filed in a manner pursuant to Section 38 of Rule IX hereof.
+e) In no case shall any resolution, arising from the privilege speech of any Member, be included in the Unassigned Business portion of the session, unless, said resolution is filed in a manner pursuant to Section 36 of Rule IX hereof.

 a) The texts of proposed ordinances and resolutions, together with its attachment and supporting documents, if any, to be filed before the Sanggunian shall be prepared in not more than three (3) hard copies, to be distributed to the Presiding Officer, secretariat, and official file at the Records Section.
 Copies of Order of Business, committee reports and minutes of meeting or hearing shall be prepared and filed in the same manner.